harbidel/cu-cat/doc/assembling.rst

 the common key.

-However, for more complex analysis, merging multiple tables is necessary. skrub provides the :class:`Joiner` as a convenient solution: multiple fuzzy joins can be performed at the same time, given a set of input tables and key columns.
+However, for more complex analysis, merging multiple tables is necessary. cu_cat provides the :class:`Joiner` as a convenient solution: multiple fuzzy joins can be performed at the same time, given a set of input tables and key columns.